ZebMcKayhan/WireguardManager/README.md

 Add the ListenPort directive and put in the same port as you opened into your cloud server and the same port you put in wgm.
 Add the PostUp & PostDown iptables rules to internally open the port.
 Change --dport to be your wireguard port.
-Changed the AllowedIPs to only include the Wireguard network (for now)
+Changed the AllowedIPs to only include the Wireguard network (for now) Remove the peer Endpoint = :61415 as wg21 will contact the VPS, not the other way araund.

 Save and exit.